Verified eigenvalue and eigenvector computations using complex moments and the Rayleigh$\unicode{x2013}$Ritz procedure for generalized Hermitian eigenvalue problems: Numerical experiments

 where $\mathrm{pentadiag} (\cdot, \cdot, \cdot)$ denotes the pentadiagonal Toeplitz matrix consisting of a pentuple.
-To see the effect of the condition number of $B$ on verification performance, the value of an entry~$b_{100}$ varies among $0$, $10^{-16}$, $10^{-15}$, \dots, $10^0$.
-We compute and verify the six eigenvalues in $[0.95, 1.05]$ on the real axis so that we set the values of parameters~$L = 3$, $M = 2$ and the interval~$\Gamma = [0.95, 1.05]$.
-The solution of a linear system $(z_j B - A) Y_j = BV$ are computed by using MATLAB function~\texttt{mldivide}.
+To see the effect of the condition number of $B$ on verification performance, the value of an entry~$b_{100}$ varies among $0$, $10^{-16}$, $10^{-15}$, \dots, $10^0$, i.e., the condition number of $B$ associated with the Euclidean norm is $1$, $10^{16}$, $10^{15}$, \dots, $1$, respectively.
+There exist exactly six eigenvalues in the interval~$[0.95, 1.05]$ on the real axis and we compute and verify these eigenvalues so that we set the numbers of parameters~$\ell = 3$, $m = 2$ and the interval~$\Omega = [0.95, 1.05]$.
 The input arguments of \texttt{eigs} are set to compute the six eigenvalues closest to one on the real axis.
-A rigorous bound of the quantity~$| \hat{\lambda} - \gamma |$ required in line~3 of Algorithm~\ref{alg:verifiedSSRR} is obtained by using the INTLAB function~\texttt{isregular}.

 Figure~\ref{fig:rad_eigval} shows the radius of the verified inclusion of each eigenvalue versus the value of $b_{100}$.
 We determine the smallest $N$ that satisfies \eqref{eq:N4eigval}.
 This figure shows that \texttt{eigs}+\texttt{verifyeig} gives the smallest radius, while the Rayleigh--Ritz procedure approach gives the largest radius.
-As the value of $b_{100}$ increases, the radii slightly increases for $b_{100} = 10^{-2}$ and $1$.
+The interval radii slightly increase for $b_{100} = 10^{-2}$ and $1$.

-Figure~\ref{fig:rad_eigvec} shows the maximum radius of the entries of the verified eigenvector versus the value of $b_{100}$.
+Figure~\ref{fig:rad_eigvec} shows the maximum interval radius of the entries of the verified eigenvector versus the value of $b_{100}$.
 We determine the smallest $N$ that satisfies \eqref{eq:N4eigvec}.
-This figure shows that \texttt{eigs}+\texttt{verifyeig} gives the smallest radius, while the Rayleigh--Ritz procedure approach gives the largest radius, similarly to the case of the verified eigenvalues.
-As the value of $b_{100}$ increases, the radii slightly increases for $b_{100} = 10^{-2}$ and $1$.

-The above results show that the complex moment methods work when the matrix~$B$ is semidefinite and ill-conditioned.
-Note that the horizontal axes in the above figures use the logarithmic scale.
-The plots in the case~$b_{100}$ is not visible but the radii for $b_{100} = 0$ are similar to those for $b_{100} = 10^{-16}$.
+This figure shows that \texttt{eigs}+\texttt{verifyeig} gives the smallest radius, while the Rayleigh--Ritz procedure approach gives the largest radius, similarly to the case of verifying eigenvalues.
+The maximum interval radii slightly increase for $b_{100} = 10^{-2}$ and $1$.
+These results show that the complex moment approaches work when the matrix~$B$ is ill-conditioned and even semidefinite.
+Note that the horizontal axes in the above figures use the logarithmic scale so that the plots for $b_{100} = 0$ are presented for $\log_{10} b_{100} = - \infty$ for convenience.